mindspore-ai/docs/tutorials/experts/source_en/infer/inference.md

 2. Cross-platform inference

     Use a network definition and a checkpoint file, call the `export` API to export a model file, and perform inference on different platforms.
-Currently, MindIR, ONNX, and AIR (on only Ascend AI Processors) models can be exported.
+Currently, MindIR and ONNX (on only Ascend AI Processors) models can be exported.
 For details, see [Saving Models](https://www.mindspore.cn/tutorials/en/r2.0/beginner/save_load.html).

 ## Introduction to MindIR